 TMCCP enrollees are eligible to take a course exam once they have successfully completed the course homework and it has been graded.

-Upcoming 2021 TMCCP Exam Dates (reservations limited; check our store for availability.
+Upcoming 2022 TMCCP Exam Dates (reservations limited.
 Contact our office with questions):

 (future exam dates to be announced)

 Who can take an examination? / How do I qualify to take an exam?

 To qualify to take an exam, all of the enrollee's homework in that course must have been successfully graded (submit homework at least two weeks in advance of the exam date).